matplotlib/matplotlib/doc/users/gridspec.rst

 A Complex Nested GridSpec using SubplotSpec
 ===========================================

-Here's a more sophisticated example of nested gridspec where we put a box around each cell of the outer 4x4 grid, by hiding appropriate spines in each of the inner 3x3 grids.
+Here's a more sophisticated example of nested GridSpec where we put a box around each cell of the outer 4x4 grid, by hiding appropriate spines in each of the inner 3x3 grids.

 .. plot:: users/plotting/examples/demo_gridspec06.py